nxr-deen/animals-sounds/README.md

 # 🐾 Animal Drum Kit

-A fun and interactive **animal sound drum kit** built with HTML, CSS, and JavaScript!
+A fun and interactive **animal sound ** built with HTML, CSS, and JavaScript!

 ## 🎯 Features